vedp1190/vedp1190/README.md

-### Hi there 👋
+### Hey, I am Ved 👋

-👋 Hey I'm Ved, a Systems Design Engineering Student at University of Waterloo.
+👋 I'm a Systems Design Engineering Student at University of Waterloo.
 I'm currently looking for Software Development Intern opportunities for Summer 2024!

 💻 Currently I am learning and getting better at my technical skills with Python and working on ML projects